InductiveStep/2020-Russian-constitutional-referendum/README.md

     ## Joining, by = "Region"

-Now select the bits we want to plot on a map:
+Now select the bits we want to plot on a map - the region name and
+percentages:

 ``` r
 for_map <- for_map %>%